“Body and Soul, Image and Word: Emblems from the Renaissance to the Present”

 Friday, February 7, 2014

 This symposium will explore Galileo’s influence on and connections with science, literature, and music.
-The expected speakers include distinguished authorities in each of these areas: for science, Claudio Pellegrini (Physics, UCLA) and Mark Peterson (Physics and Mathematics, Mount Holyoke College); for music, musicologist and Professor Emeritus Edward Kottick (University of Iowa); and for literature, Professor Paolo Fabbri (University Institute of Modern Languages, Milan), and Professor Marco Arnaudo (Italian, Indiana University).
-The complete program will be posted when it is available.
+The speakers include distinguished authorities in each of these areas: for science, Claudio Pellegrini (Physics, UCLA) and Mark Peterson (Physics and Mathematics, Mount Holyoke College); for music, musicologist and Professor Emeritus Edward Kottick (University of Iowa); and for literature, Professor Paolo Fabbri (University Institute of Modern Languages, Milan), and Professor Marco Arnaudo (Italian, Indiana University).

 The 36th Annual UC Celtic Studies Conference